EssentialAI/cvip/_sources/image-rectification.md

 For pixel matching between two cameras, we need to first rectify the images, such that the pixel search between left and right images becomes a linear search.

-To perform this recitification, we need to rotate cameras such that the image planes are parallel to each other.
+To perform this rectification, we need to rotate cameras such that the image planes are parallel to each other.

 ```{figure} /imgs/epipolar.PNG